johot/WebView2-better-bridge/Readme.md

 ## Usage

-The documentation here is just a light overview, for full details check the sample projects.
+The documentation here is just a very light overview, for full details check the sample projects.

 ### Initialize bridge